McGill Lawrence Summer Internship Awards

 Carolyn hopes to continue to foster stronger relationships within the day laborers community, as well as between the day laborers and the wider Portland community, through developing a variety of events, such as ESL and GED classes, regular barbeques to enjoy the beautiful climate at the Worker Center, leadership trainings, carpentry and landscaping projects, English and Spanish book clubs and playwriting sessions, and a new curriculum of Spanish classes taught by day-laborers to the English-speaking communities in Portland.
 In addition to amplifying the programs that Carolyn, the Reed students, and the Voz organizers have built over the last few years, Carolyn also hopes to help her peers, both Reed College students and the day laborer students at Voz, to get more involved with their own and with eachother’s projects so that we can build a stronger community around learning and shape the Voz space and projects as we see fit to our needs and goals.
 Carolyn looks forward to working alongside both Reed students and Voz organizers and day laborers to better understand how to work together in a cross-cultural setting in order to carry out the changes that we want to see, together.
 Carolyn states that "learning by doing is the name of that life game, and it’s time to start empowering our community at large to take a step forward in doing the same."

 Applications and instructions for the 2014 McGill Lawrence Internship Award are forthcoming.
-If you want to read previous applications, you may do so by perusing past proposals in the career services (Greywood).
+If you want to read previous applications, you may do so by perusing past proposals in the Center for Life Beyond Reed (Greywood).